 - 5.1.9 The spatial strategy promotes a 'step change' in the District's economy to: retain employment locally, provide opportunities for better paid, higher skilled jobs and increase productivity.
 It seeks to align economic growth with the housing offer, by providing the right mix of new homes in the right places, so that past trends of outmigration are rebalanced.
 This will ensure the sustainability of our area in the future as a place to both live and work.
 This approach reflects the priorities of the D2N2 Recovery and Growth Strategy5. - 5.1.10 The strategy also aims to address housing affordability and the supply of specialist housing to significantly boost the supply of homes to support sustainable communities.
 It will also help facilitate significant improvements to infrastructure capacity in the District to support the identified growth. - 5.1.11 National planning practice guidance6 requires the Council to consider and assess the likely change in the number of jobs over the plan period based on an economic forecast.
-The District has a significant employment land supply (about 287ha) which is well progressed and actively promoted.
-It is therefore important that this is accurately reflected in the Plan, in terms of jobs growth and the implications for the housing requirement. - 5.1.12 To better reflect the type and mix of employment land in the supply, local market activity and the different mix of jobs that are anticipated on each by 2037 the Bassetlaw Housing and Economic Development Needs Assessment 20207 adopts a supply led approach, focussed around job assumptions assessed on a site by
+The Bassetlaw Housing and Economic Development Needs Assessment Addendum 2022 identifies an employment need for 2018-2038 of 196.7ha.
+Additionally, a Strategic Employment Site is identified to meet sub-regional/regional logistics needs.
+Totalling 304.3ha, these make up the District's designated employment land portfolio, which is well progressed and being actively promoted.
+It is therefore important that this is accurately reflected in the Plan, in terms of jobs growth and the implications for the housing requirement. - 5.1.12 The Bassetlaw Housing and Economic Development Needs Assessment Addendum 20227 therefore recommends a completions trend scenario (rather than a demand led scenario), which considers job assumptions assessed on a site by